Pimento Cheese

 Bowl of unmixed pimento cheese ingredients.

+Step 5: Mix and Adjust For Flavor.
 Stir everything together to combine.
-Taste and adjust seasoning, if necessary.
+Taste and adjust the seasonings to your own tastes.

 Bowl of pimento cheese.